Compact Conformal Subgraphs: Introduction

 \textbf{1.
 Algorithmic Formulation (Sections~\ref{sec:model},~\ref{sec:statement})} We develop an algorithmic, graph-based formulation of conformal compression that treats compression as the problem of selecting a compact subgraph that contains the ground-truth output~$B^*$ with high probability.
 We formalize the interaction between the conformal and compression guarantees in Section~\ref{sec:model}, and map the statistical goal of conformal coverage to a weighted hypergraph optimization problem in Section~\ref{sec:statement}.
-Our framework is flexible, accommodating (i) the classic distribution-free setting~\cite{vovk2005algorithmic} with variable graph contexts (i.e., $(A_t,B_t)$ for different $t$ correspond to different underlying graphs and source-destination pairs), (ii) its specialization to a fixed graph context (i.e., the graph and source-destination pair are the same for different $t$), and (iii) model probabilities derived directly from the predictive model \cite{angelopoulos2022learntestcalibratingpredictive,zhang2025conformalstructuredprediction} (where we assume access to a possibly mis-specified conditional distribution on $B$ given $A$).
+Our framework is flexible, accommodating (i) the classic distribution-free setting~\cite{vovk2005algorithmic} with variable graph contexts (i.e., $(A_t,B_t)$ for different $t$ corresponding to different underlying graphs and source-destination pairs), (ii) its specialization to a fixed graph context (i.e., the graph and source-destination pair are the same for different $t$), (iii) model probabilities derived directly from the predictive model \cite{angelopoulos2022learntestcalibratingpredictive,zhang2025conformalstructuredprediction} (where we assume access to a possibly mis-specified conditional distribution on $B$ given $A$), and (iv) risk-controlling prediction sets~\cite{Risk} to control general loss functions (e.g., controlling the expected fraction of missed route segments, or some other measure of deviation) rather than just 0-1 marginal coverage.
+We also show how our ideas can be applied to achieve conditional coverage~\cite{pmlr-v25-vovk12} in addition to marginal coverage.